 The Copy/Culture Symposium Istanbul, presented by Premsela, the Netherlands Institute for Design and Fashion in corporation with SALT examines the implications of copying, open source and sampling on the design trade and profession.

-Lecture Symposium Copying Open Source Sampling @ SALT, Premsela, the Netherlands Institute for Design and Fashion, Instanbul, 28 April 2012
+Lecture Symposium Copying Open Source Sampling @ SALT, Premsela, Netherlands Institute for Design and Fashion, Instanbul, 28 April 2012

 Design